Owners of Montpelier

 Benjamin Thornton (1848-1854)

 Henry Moncure sold Montpelier to Benjamin Thornton of Gomersall, Leeds, England on October 14, 1848.
 Included with the property was some of the Madison furniture that Moncure had purchased.
 Archaeological investigations, combined with documentary accounts, have provided clues that the Thornton made changes to the Portico, demolished the buildings in the South Yard, removed the Madison carriage road, and brought the driveway to the front of the home.
 In addition, new hip roofs were added over the wings to replace the leaking terrace roof system and the entire house was stuccoed to give the appearance of a granite home.
-The renovations changed the Madisons' neoclassical design to than reflecting the Greek Revival period.
+The renovations changed the Madisons' neoclassical design to that reflecting the Greek Revival period.

 William H. Macfarland (1854-1855)